Healthplan Spain

 • Dates and times when the disturbance occurred.

-• Any supporting documents such as recordings, photos, or witness statements from neighbours.
+• Any supporting evidence such as recordings, photos, or neighbour statements.

-The authorities may then send inspectors to measure sound levels or issue an initial warning to the builder.
-Persistent offenders can be fined between €600 and €12,000, depending on local law and severity.
+Persistent offenders can face fines between €600 and €12,000, depending on local legislation and severity.

 When to Involve the Police

-If the noise occurs during prohibited hours — especially late at night or early morning — you can call the local police (Policía Local).
-Officers have the authority to issue on-the-spot fines, shut down machinery, or halt construction work temporarily until the issue is resolved.
+If noise occurs during prohibited hours — especially late at night — you may call the local police (Policía Local).
+Officers can issue fines on the spot, shut down machinery, or temporarily suspend work.
+In repeated or severe cases, the matter may escalate to environmental authorities or even the courts.

 Your Rights Under Spanish Law

-Every resident has the right to a peaceful home environment.
-The Spanish Civil Code (Article 1908) allows you to claim damages for harm caused by noise or vibration if proven to exceed normal limits.
-Furthermore, the European Directive 2002/49/EC on Environmental Noise requires EU member states, including Spain, to map and control urban noise levels.
+All residents have the right to a peaceful home environment.
+Under the Spanish Civil Code (Article 1908), you may claim damages if noise or vibration causes proven harm beyond normal limits.
+EU Directive 2002/49/EC also requires Spain to map and control urban noise levels, ensuring transparency in high-noise zones.

 Living in Communal Buildings